- Anthropology + ecology, economy, evolution, environment

-- Economic anthropology, human behavioral ecology, cultural ecology
+- Human ecology, economic anthropology, human behavioral ecology

 - - Cognitive level: Risk, time, value, covariation, causality, culture